dysonprotocol/dysonprotocol2/x/whaleswap/spec.md

   - min_bid_percent_increase (Dec in [0,1])

 Notes:
 - Nameservice `mint_fee_per_coin` remains the source of truth for mint fees; however, when minting to a module account, the nameservice skips fee collection.
-Whaleswap mints shares and liquid wrappers to the `whaleswap` module account and then forwards them to users, so no mint fee is charged along this path.
+Whaleswap mints shares to the `whaleswap` module account and then forwards them to users, so no mint fee is charged along this path.
 Direct mints to non-module destinations still require the fee.

 ### 5. State model (keys and indexes)